How to Create and Track Customized Training Programs With Your Corporate LMS

 4) Scheduled Reports

 Having access to all these reports is great, but what about having them triggered at certain times?
 And sent to the right people?
 The answer to that is scheduled reports!
-Totara, for example, provides easy-to-use scheduling options for pretty much any report you build within it.
-This allows decision-makers to see specific information without even needing to log in to the learning platform.
+An LMS with easy-to-use scheduling options allows decision-makers to see specific information without needing to log in to the learning platform.
+Several plugins are available in Open LMS to streamline reporting and ensure data safety and integrity.

 5) Third-Party Reporting Tools

-All of the areas discussed so far are either features that are already included in either Moodle™ or Totara—or can be expanded upon using plugins.
-To take your LMS data reporting that step further (and beyond!), we have a long list of partners that we can introduce you to that will help meet your needs when it comes to reporting, analytics, and other solutions to effectively track training within your LMS.
+To take your LMS data reporting that step further, Open LMS has a long list of partners that we can introduce you to that will help meet your needs when it comes to reporting, analytics, and other solutions to effectively track training within your LMS.

-One great example of that would be Intelliboard.
+One great example is IntelliBoard.
 With this product, you’ll be immersed in a world of real-time reports, dashboards, graphs, and KPIs—all driven by the data obtained through your LMS.
 Effectively tracking and making data-driven decisions from the training data in your LMS is essential to delivering engaging and future-proofed learning programs for your organization.

 How to Use a Corporate LMS to Create Customized Training Programs for Different Teams or Departments